At a Glance

 ✨Prepare for Scenario Questions

 Expect scenario-based questions where you might need to demonstrate how you would handle specific indirect tax issues.
-Practising these scenarios can help you articulate your thought process and problem-solving skills effectively.
+Practising these types of questions can help you articulate your thought process clearly during the interview.